This keto pumpkin pie uses a homemade low carb crust and a deliciously creamy filling! Perfect for the festive season and tastes like the real thing!

 How to make a keto pumpkin pie

-Now, remove from the heat and let the mixture cool for two minutes.
+Blend the filling: Remove from the heat and let the mixture cool for two minutes.
 Using an immersion blender, blend the mixture very well until smooth.
 Let the mixture cool for five minutes.

-Finally, remove the pumpkin pie from the oven and let it cool completely, before refrigerating for a further four hours to firm up.
+Cool and slice: Finally, remove the pumpkin pie from the oven and let it cool completely, before refrigerating for a further four hours to firm up.

 Tips to make the best recipe